anvayajmera/enginuity/README.md

 ## 🤝 Contributing

-This project maintains the exact design and functionality of the original YSWS Hack Club website while providing a modern React architecture for easier maintenance and development.
+This project maintains the design and functionality of the original site while providing a modern React architecture for easier maintenance and development.

 ## 📄 License

-© 2025 YSWS Hack Club.
+© 2025 Enginuity.
 All rights reserved.+ Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.